Meaning Of Customs Duty In India And Its Types

 Customs Duty In India

 Since the implementation of India’s new taxation system, GST, integrated goods, and value-added service tax (IGST) have been charged on the value of any imported goods.
-Under IGST, all products and services are taxed under four basic slabs of 5 percent, 12 percent, 18 percent, and 28 percent.
+Under IGST, all products and services are taxed under four basic slabs: 5%, 12%, 18%, and 28%.

 Furthermore, the office of the Director-General of Foreign Trade validates the registration of all importers before they engage in any import and export activities.